Tre Jones, Spurs aim to end eight-game slide vs. Thunder

 But Gilgeous-Alexander is making up for it by getting to the free-throw line more consistently.
 He’s averaging 13.4 free-throw attempts per game during the recent stretch.

-In Monday’s loss at New Orleans, Gilgeous-Alexander attempted a career-high 18 free throws.
+In Monday’s loss at New Orleans, he attempted a career-high 18 free throws.

 “It’s keeping me afloat right now,” Gilgeous-Alexander said.
 “I’m not shooting the greatest from the field, but trying to get to the free-throw line.”